genapiorg/genapi/docs/functions/molecule-inventor-with-gpt4-functions.md

 # Molecule Inventor with GPT-4 Functions

-We now introduct a new GenAPI render function for visualizing molecules using SMILES string.
+We now introduce a new GenAPI render function for visualizing molecules using SMILES string.
 Simplified molecular-input line-entry system or SMILES is a specification in the form of a line notation for describing the structure of chemical species using short ASCII strings.
 SMILES strings can be imported by most molecule editors for conversion back into two-dimensional drawings or three-dimensional models of the molecules.

 This function requires GPT-4 to work as GPT-3.5 does not generate SMILES strings.
 Let us start by writing the function specification and definition.